-The list for England and Scotland is formed of the destinations (including countries and territories) that have a low risk of coronavirus.
+This list for the UK is formed of the destinations (including countries and territories) that have a low risk of coronavirus.

 Don't forget!
 Just because a destination is on the list, it does not necessarily mean you can visit from England or Scotland.

 It does mean that people currently in those countries can come to the UK without having to quarantine.
 Before travelling, it is still paramount that you check the travel restrictions in place for the country or island you want to visit.

-That said, some places on the list – such as Italy – do allow travellers from England and Scotland to visit, which means you can go on holiday there without having to self-isolate on arrival or on return.
+That said, some places on the list do allow travellers from England and Scotland to visit, which means you can go on holiday there without having to self-isolate on arrival or on return.
 Again, it's important you check the official travel advice for individual destinations.